corourke/incorta-crypto/README.md

 - Navigate to the Incorta analyzer and choose the Developer Visual plugin
 - Drag columns containing coin identifiers (i.e. 'bitcoin', 'ethereum'), and column containing coin holdings (quantity) into the binding tray

-See the [SETUP](./SETUP.md) doc for development environement setup instructions.
+See the [SETUP](./SETUP.md) doc for development environment setup instructions.

 #### Future improvements